Cosmodyne-Industries/GameMaker-RAG-Tools/README.md

 GML Tools writes two files — `game_dump.txt` and `game_index.txt` — to a separate output folder that you choose, rather than directly into your GameMaker project folder.
 This is intentional.

 GameMaker's **Save As** function only copies the files it knows about.
-If the dump and index lived inside your project folder, a Save As would leave them behind, and your new project copy would have no index.
+If the dump and index lived inside your project folder, a Save As would leave them behind, and your new project copy would have no index (meaning the app will try to create a brand new one from scratch, which takes ages).
 By keeping them in a separate folder, they survive any GameMaker file operations completely untouched.

-It also means your GameMaker project folder stays clean — no stray `.txt` files that GameMaker doesn't know what to do with, and no risk of accidentally including them in source control.

 **After a Save As:** simply click **Browse…** next to SOURCE in the app and point it at your new project folder.
 Your output folder — and everything in it — stays exactly where it was.
 If you want a fresh index for the new project version, run Steps 1 and 2.
 If the code hasn't changed much, the diff detection will only re-summarise what's actually different, so it won't take long.